trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 To **remove** you need to change `add` in <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/blob/62ba01ed8ed3a5bc5294b9fe7ee38c3e83ae1b86/bulkurls.py#L150"><b>second of last line</b></a> to `remove` in bulkurls.py file.

 Go to https://d3ward.github.io/toolz/adblock.html to test if ads are blocking <img src="https://i.imgur.com/Q5oO9EY.png" width=100px height=80px>

+## Install SSL certificate

+If you are using AdGuard Home on a `VPS(Virtual private server)`, get a <a href="https://www.google.com/search?q=What+is+purpose+of+SSL+certificate%3F&client=firefox-b-d&sxsrf=APq-WBsi9wVR8QaPcOuMXEpKVMqtOxrI-A%3A1650799271342&ei=pzJlYvDEFJbUkPIP48mPkAY&ved=0ahUKEwiwtKfByqz3AhUWKkQIHePkA2IQ4dUDCA0&uact=5&oq=What+is+purpose+of+SSL+certificate%3F&gs_lcp=Cgdnd3Mtd2l6EAMyBggAEBYQHjIGCAAQFhAeOgcIABBHELADOgcIABCwAxBDOgoIABDkAhCwAxgBOhUILhDHARCvARDUAhDIAxCwAxBDGAI6EgguEMcBENEDEMgDELADEEMYAkoECEEYAEoECEYYAVC7AVi7AWDnBGgBcAF4AIABbYgBbZIBAzAuMZgBAKABAqABAcgBE8ABAdoBBggBEAEYCdoBBggCEAEYCA&sclient=gws-wiz"><b>SSL certificate</b></a> to make connection secure and data safe[<a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/wiki/Create-auto-renewing-SSL-certificate"><b>click here</b></a>].
+In this case your DNS resolver(AdGuard Home) resides outside your network, and your DNS requests have better protection from the third parties.

 **[⬆ Return to contents ⬆](#table-of-contents)**